 Counseling & Behavioral Services

-The Department of Counseling and Behavioral Services leads the elementary and secondary professional school counselors who provide a comprehensive guidance and counseling program for the district.
+The Department of Counseling and Behavioral Services leads the elementary and secondary professional school counselors who provide a comprehensive counseling program supporting students in their educational, career, personal, and social development.
 In addition to school counseling, the department includes Social & Emotional Learning, Behavioral Intervention, and Homeless Support.
 Humble ISD works to develop the whole child so that each individual is healthy, safe, supported, challenged and engaged.
 Learning and practicing the Great 8 Super Powers for Daily Life helps our students create and connect to their own successful future story.
 The Great 8 Super Powers are Optimistic Thinking, Self Management, Relationship Skills, Goal Directed Behavior, Decision Making, Personal Responsibility, Self Awareness and Social Awareness.

 School Counseling Program Structure

 Counselors in Humble ISD adhere to The Texas Model for Comprehensive School Counseling Programs in Texas public schools, which is an integral part of the total educational program.
 Through a systematic and planned program, school counselors apply specialized knowledge and skills to provide developmentally appropriate support and interventions for all students.
 The Texas Education Code (§33.005) specifies that “a school counselor shall work with the school faculty and staff, students, parents, and the community to plan, implement, and evaluate a developmental guidance and counseling program.”
 Furthermore, the school counselor shall design the school counseling program to include the following four components:

 Guidance Curriculum “to help students develop their full educational potential, including the student's interests and career objectives;”